wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/explore-messaging-compliance-exchange/includes/3-configure-messaging-records-management.md

 :::row-end:::
 :::row:::
   :::column:::
-    Keep messages for eDiscovery purposes
+    Keep messages for eDiscovery purposes.
   :::column-end:::
   :::column:::
     In this strategy, you implement MRM policies that remove messages from mailboxes after a specified period but also keep them in the Recoverable Items folder for In-Place eDiscovery purposes in Exchange Server, even if the messages were deleted by the user or another process.